CCOSTAN/Home-AssistantConfig/README.md

 * Create various scenes (early morning, breakfast, work, entertaining, )
 * Doorbell motion after dusk turns on light and changes it color.
 Dims foyer light up as well.
 Maybe a sconce light too.
 * Motion after midnight and the sprinklers go on.
+* Z-wave outlet for the landscape transformers.
+(2 of them) to better track sunset/sunrise/home.
 * Using Input Booleans, list trashday and kid's chore day on Main Screen.
 * Bathroom lights flash when door bell is pressed.
 * Vacation mode and mocupancy scenes to simulate being here.